 In dual-stream mode, the SDK transmits two video streams of differing quality at the same time.
 See dual-stream mode for details.

 The host refers to a user who has streaming permissions in the channel.

-Becoming a host describes a scenario within a live interactive streaming channel (the channel profile is Live-Broadcast) when an audience switches the user role and becomes a host.
+Becoming a host describes a scenario within an interactive live streaming channel (the channel profile is Live-Broadcast) when an audience switches the user role and becomes a host.

 Individual recording mode records audio and video of each UID as separate files.

-"Inject Online Media Stream" refers to injecting an online media stream in a live interactive streaming channel to share the stream with all users in the channel.
+"Inject Online Media Stream" refers to injecting an online media stream in an interactive live streaming channel to share the stream with all users in the channel.
 The Agora RTC SDK provides a method for developers to inject an online mixed audio and video stream or an audio only stream to a channel.
 For details, see Inject Online Media Stream.